thomlake/NeuralNets.jl/README.md

 ```

 ## Backpropagation Technique
 The overall technique for automating backpropagation is essentially the same stack based approach employed by Andrej Karpathy's [recurrentjs](https://github.com/karpathy/recurrentjs).
-As computation occurs, NeuralNets.jl tracks the application of operators.
+As computation occurs, NeuralNets.jl tracks the application of known operators.
 The operator then internally handles how its application changes backpropagation by pushing functions onto a backpropagation stack.